Wood Driveway Gates: Privacy, Warmth, and Natural Beauty

 Appearance – Whether it’s a simple, elegant design or an elaborate custom work, an iron gate adds instant curb appeal that can boost your property’s value.
 The openness offers a window into your property and makes the entrance feel spacious.

 Maintenance – Iron is a tough metal that can withstand heavy use and harsh conditions.
 When properly cared for, iron gates can last for generations.
-Wrought iron must be painted to avoid rusting and flaking.
-Iron gates typically get one coat of primer and two coats of finish.
+Wrought iron must be painted to avoid rusting and flaking: our wrought iron is hot dip galvanized, which adds a zinc coating to the metal that prevents oxidation, then covered with one coat of primer and two coats of finish.
 Like with wood, repainting is recommended every 5-7 years.
-Our gate repair techs drive fully stocked trucks, so any damage to iron gates can usually be repaired on-site.
+Steel, aluminum, and bronze, on the other hand, are naturally resistant to rust and corrosion and therefore require slightly less upkeep.

-Privacy – Wrought-iron driveway gates typically don’t conceal your property, but that can be viewed as a benefit: a gate you can see through allows you to easily monitor what’s happening on the other side.
+Privacy – Most metal driveway gates don’t conceal your property, but that’s a feature, not a bug: a gate you can see through shows off your estate and allows you to easily monitor what’s happening on the other side.
+For homeowners who want the strength and durability of metal combined with privacy, we can fashion solid metal panel gates in wrought iron or aluminum.

-Environmental Friendliness – Wrought iron is recyclable and reusable.
+Environmental Friendliness – Metals are recyclable and reusable.

 Take a look at our photo gallery of wrought-iron driveway gate designs for ideas.